Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Unpleasant sensations accompanying urination, ejaculation.

-If you experience any symptoms, you should see your doctor.
-In the initial stages, it is much easier to cure the disease than in a neglected state.
+If any symptoms occur, you should consult a doctor.
+In the initial stages, it is much easier to cure the disease than in an advanced state.

 Features of therapy: how to choose the right antibiotic?

 For an accurate diagnosis, the doctor takes from the patient.
-Scraping from the mucous membrane is sent to the laboratory for sowing.
-For several days, under special conditions, observations are made of the flora growing in a test tube.
-This type of research allows not only to determine the type of bacteria that infect a person, but also to give an answer to how aggressive they are, how quickly they multiply, and what antibacterial drug can destroy them.
+Scraping from the mucosa is sent to the laboratory for culture.
+For several days, under special conditions, observations are made of the flora growing in the test tube.
+This type of study allows not only to determine the type of bacteria that has infected a person, but also to give an answer how aggressive they are, how quickly they multiply, what antibacterial drug can destroy them.

-Self-medication for infectious prostatitis is categorically contraindicated!
-Only after the causative agent of the disease has been identified in the laboratory, treatment can begin.
+Self-treatment for infectious prostatitis is strictly contraindicated!
+Only after the laboratory has identified the causative agent of the disease, treatment can begin.

-Do not choose by yourself which antibiotic to take for prostatitis.
-You can take medications only after your doctor prescribes them.
-With the haphazard intake of antibacterial drugs, the development of resistance (bacterial resistance to the drug) is possible.
+Do not choose on your own which antibiotic to take for prostatitis.
+You can drink medicines only after they are prescribed by a doctor.
+With unsystematic intake of antibacterial drugs, the development of resistance (resistance of bacteria to the drug) is possible.
 As a result, the drug will not help, and the disease will only progress.

 TOP 8 best antibiotics for the treatment of prostatitis in men

 The course of antibiotic therapy for prostatitis is 10-14 days.
-The dosage and treatment regimen is determined individually.
+Dosage and treatment regimen is determined individually.
 The most effective are antibiotics of the groups of aminoglycosides, macrolides, cephalosporins.
-Quinols have slightly lower permeability into the tissue of the prostate gland, but they are also prescribed if sensitivity to this particular type of antibacterial agent is detected.
+Quinols have slightly lower penetration into prostate tissue, but they are also prescribed if sensitivity to this particular type of antibacterial agent is detected.

-This is a 3-generation semi-synthetic aminoglycoside, one of the most advanced broad-spectrum drugs created specifically for the treatment of infectious diseases.
+This is a 3rd generation semi-synthetic aminoglycoside, one of the most advanced broad-spectrum drugs created specifically for the treatment of infectious diseases.
 Available in the form of solutions for intravenous or intramuscular administration.
-It must be fed into the bloodstream slowly, so it is often given with the help of droppers.
+It must be injected into the blood slowly, so it is often put with the help of droppers.

 • Intolerance to the components of the drug.